iterorganization/IMAS-ParaView/docs/source/usage.rst

      - .. figure:: images/input_legacy.png

          3\.
 Manual input.

-.. tip:: More information about the usage of specific plugin UI elements can be obtained by hovering the mouse over the element.

 When the URI is loaded, an IDS can be selected from the drop-down list.
 The reader automatically detects which IDS is available for the given URI, and only shows applicable IDSs for this plugin.